Mayank447/Pseudo-Spectral-Discretization/README.md

 ## DiracOperator Class

-The DiracOperator class provides several methods to work with the Dirac operator in both real and spectral domains.
+The `DiracOperator` class provides wrapping infrastructure to apply an operator defined by its `Spectrum` to a function defined by its vector of `coefficients` in `"real"` or `"spectral"` basis.

 ### 1 Initialization ``DiracOperator(spectrum)``

 #### 1.1 Args:

-- spectrum: The spectrum class object that represents the spectrum of the given system / operator.
+- `spectrum`: The spectrum class object that represents the spectrum of the given system / operator.

 ### 2 Methods

 #### 2.1 ``apply_to``

-Applies the given Dirac operator to the input coefficients as per the given input and output spaces.
+Applies the given Dirac operator to a function represented by its coefficient vector in the specified `"real"` or `"spectral"` basis.

 ##### 2.1.1 Signature: ``apply_to(coefficients, input_basis='real', output_basis='real')``

 ##### 2.1.2 Parameters:

-- coefficients (np.ndarray): An array of coefficients in the input space.
+- coefficients (np.ndarray): An array of coefficients in the input basis.
 - input_basis (str): Specifies the space of the input coefficients.
 Valid values are 'real' and 'spectral'.
 - output_basis (str): Specifies the space of the output coefficients.
 Valid values are 'real' and 'spectral'.

 ##### 2.1.3 Returns:

-- np.ndarray: An array of coefficients in the output space.
+- np.ndarray: An array of coefficients in the output basis.

 ##### 2.1.4 Raises: